Gallery Exhibition

 Acknowledgements

-I’m grateful for the support of many individuals and communities across campus and beyond.
-This exhibition was made possible through the generosity of MIT MAD, whose freedom and support enabled this season of work, and the MIT Office of the Arts for the opportunity, thoughtful curation, and a lovely write-up.
-I’m also thankful to the communications teams at MIT Arts, the Media Lab, CSAIL, MAD, and SA+P for helping share this work, and to the folks at the CBA and CSAIL machine shops for their thoughtful advice.
+I’m deeply grateful to the many individuals and communities across campus and beyond who made this exhibition possible.
+Thank you to MIT MAD, whose generosity, freedom, and support enabled this season of work, and to the MIT Office of the Arts for the opportunity, thoughtful curation, and lovely write-up.
+I’m also grateful to the communications teams at MIT Arts, the Media Lab, CSAIL, MAD, and SA+P for helping share the work, and to the teams at the CBA and CSAIL machine shops for their thoughtful advice.

-I owe special thanks to my advisors, Erik D. Demaine and Zach Lieberman, for their guidance.
-I'm also grateful to Craig S. Kaplan for being one of my early mentors and advocates, and to my collaborators Ben Weiss and Yufeng Zhao, who were a joy to work with.
+I owe special thanks to my advisors, Erik D. Demaine and Zach Lieberman, for their guidance; to Craig S. Kaplan, one of my earliest mentors and advocates; and to my collaborators, Ben Weiss and Yufeng Zhao, who were a joy to work with.

 A heartfelt thank you to Sarah Hirzel, the gallery’s curator, and Katherine Higgins from MAD for being steadfastly in my corner throughout this process.
-Finally, thank you to my family and friends for their constant love and support—especially my sister Esther Lin, my biggest supporter, an incredible event planner and photographer, and a powerful researcher.
+Finally, thank you to my family and friends for their constant love and support.
+I’m especially grateful to my sister, Esther Lin: my biggest supporter, an incredible event planner and photographer, and a powerful researcher.